Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment: Radiative decay behaviors

-With the above preparation, we can study the M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks by performing the $S$-$D$ wave mixing analysis and the coupled channel analysis.
-In Table \ref{DecayD1ND2starN}, we summary our obtained transition magnetic moments and M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks.
-These results were obtained through the $S$-$D$ wave mixing analysis and the coupled channel analysis, respectively.

-\tabcolsep{0.05cm} From Table \ref{DecayD1ND2starN}, we summarize several interesting observations: \begin{enumerate} \item The study of the M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks is essential for unravelling their inner structures, which can be used to distinguish the spin-parity quantum numbers of the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks in the future experiments.
-For example, there is a significant difference of the M1 radiative decay widths between the $D_2^*N({5}/{2}^+) \to D_1N({3}/{2}^+) \gamma$ and $D_2^*N({3}/{2}^+) \to D_1N({3}/{2}^+) \gamma$ processes.
-This contrast highlights that the M1 radiative decay widths can offer the theoretical suggestions for the future experimental determination of the spin-parity quantum numbers of the isoscalar $D_2^*N$ molecular pentaquarks. \item By comparing the numerical results obtained from the $S$-$D$ wave mixing analysis, the coupled channel effect is not obvious for the M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks, and the M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks remain relatively stable when changing the binding energies for the initial and final molecular pentaquarks. \item For the $D_1N({1}/{2}^+) \to D_1N({3}/{2}^+) \gamma$ and $D_2^*N({3}/{2}^+) \to D_2^*N({5}/{2}^+) \gamma$ processes, their corresponding M1 radiative decay widths are particularly small.
-This suppression is due to the limited phase spaces for both decay processes. \item Compared to the M1 radiative decay widths between the isoscalar $DN$ and $D^*N$ molecular pentaquarks, the M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks are much smaller.
-Since the phase space for the $[D^*N ]\to [DN] \gamma$ process is larger than that for the $[D_2^*N] \to [D_1N] \gamma$ process by around 100 MeV. \end{enumerate}
+\tabcolsep{0.13cm} In Table \ref{DecayD1ND2starN}, we summary our obtained transition magnetic moments and M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks.
+From Table \ref{DecayD1ND2starN}, we summarize several interesting observations: \begin{enumerate}[(i)] \item The M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks is essential for unravelling their inner structures, which can be used to distinguish their spin-parity quantum numbers in the future experiments.
+For example, there is a significant difference of the M1 radiative decay widths between the $[D_2^*N]({5}/{2}^+) \to [D_1N]({3}/{2}^+) \gamma$ and $[D_2^*N]({3}/{2}^+) \to [D_1N]({3}/{2}^+) \gamma$ processes. \item By comparing the numerical results obtained from the $S$-$D$ wave mixing analysis, the coupled channel effect is not obvious for the M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks, and their M1 radiative decay widths remain relatively stable when changing the binding energies for the initial and final molecular pentaquarks. \item For the $[D_1N]({1}/{2}^+) \to [D_1N]({3}/{2}^+) \gamma$ and $[D_2^*N]({3}/{2}^+) \to [D_2^*N]({5}/{2}^+) \gamma$ processes, their M1 radiative decay widths are particularly small.
+This suppression is due to the limited phase spaces. \item Compared to the M1 radiative decay widths between the isoscalar $DN$ and $D^*N$ molecular pentaquarks, the M1 radiative decay widths between the isoscalar $D_1N$ and $D_2^*N$ molecular pentaquarks are much smaller. {As shown in Eq.~(\ref{eq:M1}), the M1 radiative decay widths between hadrons depend on two key components: the phase space factor and the square of the amplitude.
+For the M1 radiative decay widths of single-charm molecular pentaquarks, the phase space factor is proportional to $k^3$, and we can derive